 Advancement demands risk

-is achieved through risk reduction.
+but survival is achieved through risk reduction.

 The primary methods are the same as in any other hierarchy: conformity in dress, conformity in behavior and, above all, conformity with the boss.
 These methods are learned early in life.